CS-458/academic-requirements/README.md

     - A requirments side bar with a dynamically updating percentages
     - Can be expanded to show more information.

 The application is publicly accessible and free to use.
-Its responsive design makes it accessible on both desktop and mobile devices
-(so long as it has access to a mouse), providing a modern UI that is optimized for a variety of platforms.
 ## Development resources
 - The internet